-The term ‘morbid obesity’ or class III obesity by WHO classification refers to adults with a body mass index (BMI) 40kg/m2 or more.
+The term ‘severe obesity’ or class III obesity by WHO classification refers to adults with a body mass index (BMI) 40kg/m2 or more.
 It is also sometimes used to refer to people with BMI 30 to 39.99 kg/m2 who have significant health problems (‘co-morbidities’) associated with obesity.
-In these web pages the definition of morbid obesity refers to a BMI of 40kg/m2 or more, unless otherwise stated.
-There is no standard definition of morbid obesity in children, although the 99.6th centile of the UK90 growth reference charts is often used to identify very obese children.
+In these web pages the definition of severe obesity refers to a BMI of 40kg/m2 or more, unless otherwise stated.
+There is no standard definition of severe obesity in children, although the 99.6th centile of the UK90 growth reference charts is often used to identify very obese children.

-Prevalence of morbid obesity among adults aged 16+ years
+Prevalence of severe obesity among adults aged 16+ years

 Health Survey for England 1993-2012